 It’s also important to think about what you need to use your laptop for, to make sure you select a suitable machine.

 If you only need a laptop for occasional web browsing or listening to music, then you should be looking at one of the budget machines.
 If you need a high-speed laptop with tons of storage, it’s worth considering a Lenovo 2-in-1 machine.

 When you need to move around with your laptop you’ll want one that’s as portable as possible.
 Check the weight and size.
-Choose a laptop which is easy to carry around and has a long battery life.
+Choose a laptop that is easy to carry around and has long battery life.
 That’s also an important feature when you’re on the move.